smitheric95/CSE7343---Semester-Project/README.md

 	- readyQueue - always takes new processes
 	- waitingQueue
 		- (able to move between queues)
+	- must keep track of which pids have been added (with table)
 	- takes in file input or user input (error handling)
 	- takes user input
+	- has a scheduler

 Scheduler:
 	(handles removal of running process from CPU and selection of another